AriFordsham/GHCWiki/late-dmd.md

 <th>libHSCabal-1.17.0.a
 </th></tr></table>

-### New performance numbers
+---

+## Performance numbers

-These numbers in this section come from [c080f727ba5f83921b842fcff71e9066adbdc250](/trac/ghc/changeset/c080f727ba5f83921b842fcff71e9066adbdc250/ghc), building the libraries/nofib tests with various combinations of -fno-late-dmd-anal and -flate-dmd-anal.
+These numbers in this section come from [c080f727ba5f83921b842fcff71e9066adbdc250](/trac/ghc/changeset/c080f727ba5f83921b842fcff71e9066adbdc250/ghc), building the libraries/nofib tests with various combinations of `-fno-late-dmd-anal` and `-flate-dmd-anal`.

 I use these abbreviations in the following tables